-- Scan the updated code with PHP Code Sniffer using the VIP Coding Standards and address any issues reported in the feedback.
+- Scan the updated code locally with PHP Code Sniffer using the VIP Coding Standards.
+Address any issues reported in the PHPCS feedback output.

 - Create smaller, separate pull requests, especially for changes that affect more than 1000 lines of code.

 - Separate pull requests should be created for: